-A financial planner or advisor can help you make heads or tails of your current financial position.
+A financial planner or advisor can help you make heads or tails of your current financial position and how to work towards better financial success.
 They can walk you through your expenses, classifying each as needs or luxuries, and guide you through the process of retirement planning.
 While the financial process can seem a little overwhelming, you will learn more than you ever thought possible in the hands of a qualified professional.

 3. Assess Your Portfolio